There are a lot of myths about Italy and its food culture spread throughout the world.

 We eat a lot of different dishes in moderate servings.
 However, we don’t often eat a large amount of the same food.
 A typical lunch is composed of a little pasta, some meat or fish (protein), a side dish, and, sometimes bread and fruit.
 It may sound like a lot, but the servings are moderate.
 We don’t always have big lunches.
 During the week, we have lighter and faster meals.

 Servings are quite small, for instance:

-1-2 spoons of extra virgin olive olive oil to season.
+- 1-2 tablespoons of extra virgin olive oil to season;

-A lot of things, but not too many calories.
+- A lot but just not too many calories.

-We normally have products according to our seasons-so if something is not seasonal, we don’t buy it.
-Of course, the supermarkets provide us with every kinds of products all the year long but we are not fond of out-of-season fruit and vegetables.
-For example, we are suspicious of strawberries at Christmas (we eat them in May, only).
-We don’t buy cucumbers in the winter, we have them in our summer salads.
+We normally eat according to our seasons, so if something is not seasonal, we don’t buy it.
+Of course, the supermarkets provide us with all kinds of products all year long, but we are not fond of out-of-season fruit and vegetables.
+For example, we are suspicious of strawberries at Christmas; we eat them only in May.
+We don’t buy cucumbers in winter; we only have them in our summer salads.
 And we only eat Panettone, a bread-like cake, at Christmas.
 We wait for the right food at the right moment of the year.

-It mainly depends on the servings, on the extra seasoning, and on the extra snacks.
-The Sunday lunch is usually quite big, but during the week we have lighter meals.
+It mainly depends on the serving sizes, on the extra condiments, and on extra snacks.
+Sunday lunch is usually quite big, but during the week, we have lighter meals.

-We have cakes at the weekend, or when we want to celebrate something special; it not an every day treat.
+We have cake on the weekend or when we want to celebrate something special; it is not an everyday treat.